 Bachelor of Arts in Applied Dance - Provides training and experience in preparing to teach dance in a variety of community settings, from private dance studios and community programs to serving diverse populations.
 This major consists of dance technique, pedagogy, choreography, technical theatre, dance anatomy and kinesiology, and a capstone course, in addition to specific course work in related fields in music and education.
 Students also will have opportunities for internships in community dance programs.
 An audition is not required for this program; however, contact the director of the dance program to schedule a placement class for technique classes.

-Bachelor of Arts in Musical Theatre - Provides balanced training and experience in the three performance areas associated with musical theatre: music, theatre and dance.
+Bachelor of Fine Arts in Musical Theatre - Provides balanced training and experience in the three performance areas associated with musical theatre: music, theatre and dance.
 Students develop performance skills and repertoire, while participating in musical theatre productions, vocal ensembles and cabaret performances.
 The program includes in-residence workshops with established music theatre artists and internship opportunities with a local theme park, theatre company or other venue.
 Admission to this program requires an audition.

 Bachelor of Arts in Theatre - Consists of intensive training and development of performance skills through study in voice, body and movement for the stage, a variety of actor training techniques, and coursework in audition and career preparation.
 Students develop performance skills and repertoire, study theatre history, theory and criticism, and participate in main-stage and studio productions.
 Admission to this program requires an audition.